If you believe a child is in immediate danger, call the police on 999.

 Citizens Advice Bureaux

 Citizens Advice Bureaux give free, confidential, impartial and independent advice to help you solve problems.
-Find your nearest CAB or check in your phone book.
+Find out how to get advice from a local Citizens Advice Bureau.

 62 Templeton Street